fleckert/azureSubscriptionActivityLogsLogAnalytics/readme.md

 > *Some data types are free from data ingestion charges altogether, for example the AzureActivity, Heartbeat, Usage and Operation types.*

 The files in this repository are my 'opinionated' take on [this](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings).

+## Usage
+- `az login`
+- `deploy.sh`

+## what it does...
+this creates a resourceGroup `logAnalyticWorkspaceResourceGroupName` in `location` with a Log Analytics Workspace `logAnalyticWorkspaceName`.

+! please check if the deploymentMode `complete` meets your situation !

+all categories of the Activity Log is send to this Log Analytics Workspace